shuber/proxy/README.markdown

 A rails plugin that detects requests with forwarded hosts/uris and sets the session domain, default host, and relative url root.
 Anything that uses the url_for method will generate urls using the forwarded headers.

+The original session domain, default host, and relative url root will be restored after each request.

 Installation
 ------------